How to connect with someone who values intelligence above all else

 A sapiosexual is someone who sees intelligence as the most attractive trait in a person.

+This describes me perfectly.
+I love deep conversations more than anything.
 I’m aroused and excited by a person’s insights as opposed to their physical attributes.
+The most important organ in a man’s body is his brain.

+I’ve since lost contact with this man who managed to capture my heart like no other.
+But I want to attract other sapiosexuals into my life.
 I don’t want men to want me for my physical attributes.
 I want them to love me for my mind — just the same way I want to love them.

-8 ways to turn on a sapiosexual
+8 ways to connect with a sapiosexual

 1. Go on your first date somewhere that provokes a conversation.
 It could be a museum or an art gallery.
 Or it could simply be a beautiful park with some natural landscapes to comment upon.
 Think through the destination and make sure it gives you things to talk about.
 The choice itself will show you have put some thought into your first date.
 And you’ll be setting yourself up with some interesting conversations.